jaeyunsung/RA_Autoantibodies_2023/README.md

 is considered as statistically significant.
 There are 26 significant features that are plotted in the principal component analysis (PCA) plot.

 >Figure1C_D_ternary_scatter_plots.R

+This script uses the quantile normalized autoantibody abundances to build a ternary plot and a fold-change plot.
+The fold-change plot is between ACPA+ RA/Control and ACPA– RA/Control.

 >Figure5_bubble_plot.R